 Miraval Resort, courtesy of the hotel

 A free night at this recently-joined Hyatt property is 45,000 Hyatt points for one person, and 60,000 points for a two people.
 Cash rates can be more than $1,200 a night for one person.
-Points can be earned through The Hyatt Credit Card or transferred from several premier Chase Ultimate Rewards cards, including the Chase Sapphire Preferred® Card, Chase Sapphire Reserve® Card, and Ink Business Preferred℠ Credit Card.
+Points can be earned through The World of Hyatt Credit Card or transferred from several premier Chase Ultimate Rewards cards, including the Chase Sapphire Preferred® Card, Chase Sapphire Reserve® Card, and Ink Business Preferred℠ Credit Card.

 Alternative: consider The Phoenician in Scottsdale at 25,000 SPG points a night.
 Cash rates can go for more than $600 a night.